parhlesaadu/CoinWars/README.md

 - **CREDITS:**\
   https://github.com/cowster36 : SFML implementation, random maze generation, shortest path algorithm, single-round gameplay\
   https://github.com/parhlesaadu : multi-round combat system involving swords and health points, scoreboard, AVL tree for storing player statistics
 - P.S.
-You can customise the game's look by replacing the font file (GroveyDemo.ttf) - make sure to update the font name in main.cpp!
+You can customise the game's look by replacing the font file (arial.ttf) - make sure to update the font name in main.cpp!
 You can also replace the .png files with other images of the same name and resolution.